A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Experimental Results and Analysis

 To evaluate node embeddings for link prediction, we employ a logistic regression classifier that uses concatenated node embeddings to estimate the probability of a link between them.
 The classifier is trained on node pairs labeled as linked or unlinked, sampled as positive (existing edges) and negative (non-existing edges) from each graph snapshot.
 To balance the training data, we maintain a ratio of 1:10 for positive to negative samples.

 Mean Average Precision (MAP) loss was used for link prediction, which improves link prediction by prioritizing the ranking of true links over non-links.
 The classifier is trained with the Adam optimizer and a learning rate of 1e-3.
 Moreover, the performance of the link prediction classifier is evaluated using two key metrics: MAP and Mean Reciprocal Rank (MRR).
 MAP measures the average precision across all queries, providing an overall measure of link prediction accuracy.
 MRR calculates the average of the reciprocal ranks of the first relevant item for each query, focusing on the model's ability to rank true links at the top.
-The corresponding link prediction results for Reality Mining, UCI, SBM, Bitcoin and Slashdot datasets, are presented in the Tables \ref{tab:realitymining_results}, \ref{tab:uci_results}, \ref{tab:sbm_results}, \ref{tab:bitcoin_results}, and \ref{tab:slashdot_results}, respectively.
+The corresponding link prediction results for Reality Mining, UCI, SBM, Bitcoin-OTC and Slashdot datasets, are presented in the Tables \ref{tab:realitymining_results}, \ref{tab:uci_results}, \ref{tab:sbm_results}, \ref{tab:bitcoin_results}, and \ref{tab:slashdot_results}, respectively.
 All results are based on five random initializations.

-Reality Mining (Table~\ref{tab:realitymining_results}): GDG-Mamba consistently outperforms all other models.
+\textbf{Reality Mining} (Table~\ref{tab:realitymining_results}): $\mathcal{GDG}$-Mamba consistently outperforms all other models.
 This likely stems from its ability to effectively leverage both node and edge features through GINEConv, which might be crucial for capturing the nuances of human contact patterns.

-UCI (Table~\ref{tab:uci_results}): GDG-Mamba again demonstrates superior performance.
+\textbf{UCI} (Table~\ref{tab:uci_results}): $\mathcal{GDG}$-Mamba again demonstrates superior performance.
 Its success can likely be attributed to the same reasons as in Reality Mining, highlighting its ability to handle highly transient dynamics in online social interactions where edge features play a significant role.

-SBM (Table~\ref{tab:sbm_results}): Both DG-Mamba and GDG-Mamba achieve comparable performance to ST-TransformerG2G, showing that Mamba-based models can effectively capture temporal patterns even in synthetic datasets.
+\textbf{SBM} (Table~\ref{tab:sbm_results}): Both $\mathcal{DG}$-Mamba and $\mathcal{GDG}$-Mamba achieve comparable performance to ST-TransformerG2G, showing that Mamba-based models can effectively capture temporal patterns even in synthetic datasets.
 This suggests that the inductive biases of state-space models are well-suited for learning the evolving community structures in SBM.

-Bitcoin-OTC (Table~\ref{tab:bitcoin_results}): GDG-Mamba shows the best performance, likely because it effectively captures the complex transaction patterns and evolving trust relationships in the Bitcoin network by incorporating edge features.
+\textbf{Bitcoin-OTC} (Table~\ref{tab:bitcoin_results}): $\mathcal{GDG}$-Mamba shows the best performance, likely because it effectively captures the complex transaction patterns and evolving trust relationships in the Bitcoin network by incorporating edge features.